top of page

 If only this year were the same as all the years before.
 Papa would be in the main wagon, silently practicing the Words.
 They could only be spoken aloud at the appointed time.
 Essa had never read the small Book of the Year scroll that had been Papa’s prized possession, but she’d heard the Words spoken every year for fifteen years and they were in her head.

-When she was sitting quietly without her bubbling worries, the words slid easily through her thoughts.
-It was when she imagined herself on the small stage that folded from the main wagon that the words fractured, tumbling into new and terrible configurations.
+When she was sitting quietly without her bubbling worries, the Words slid easily through her thoughts.
+It was when she imagined herself on the small stage that folded from the main wagon that they fractured, tumbling into new and terrible configurations.

 If words of power were easy to say, her papa had always said, everyone would do it.